Elemicin: Pharmacodynamics

+Elemicin's psychoactivity is still a point of research, however some research suggests it may act like an agonist of the serotonin 5-HT_{2A} receptors, similar to many psychedelics.
+However, this is controversial as the psychoactive effects of elemicin and plants it is found in, such as nutmeg, seem to cause more deliriant-like effects than psychedelic ones.
+Findings on whether elemicin produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents are conflicting, with one study reporting that it did but another reporting that it did not.

+Chemistry

 Isolation

 Elemicin was first isolated from elemi oil using vacuum distillation.
 Specifically, the substance was collected between 162-165 °C at a reduced pressure of 10 torr.

-Preparation
+Synthesis

 Elemicin has been synthesized from syringol and allyl bromide using Williamson ether synthesis and Claisen rearrangement.
 The electrophilic aromatic substitution entering the para-position was made possible by secondary Cope rearrangement.
 This is due to syringol's allyl aromatic ether being blocked by ethers in both ortho-positions.
 When blocked the allyl group migrates to the para-position, in this case with yields above 85%.

-Uses
+Chemical precursor

 Elemicin has been used to synthesize the proto-alkaloid mescaline.